 How did things change?

 Things are dynamic and always changing so in some ways not doing anything was needed to make changes.
-However, to make lasting specific changes it took: the unconditional love and support of close family and friends; daily practice of gratitude, self-compassion, patience and perseverance; daily meditation and yoga; returning to exercise (the gym, yoga, swimming, walking); and doing the things I loved including photography, walking and writing.
+However, to make lasting specific changes it took: the unconditional love and support of close family and friends; daily practice of gratitude, self-compassion, patience and perseverance; awareness practices including of behaviour and thought patterns, daily meditation and yoga; returning to exercise (the gym, yoga, swimming, walking); and doing the things I loved including photography, walking and writing.
 I didn’t used to be a gym kind of person, partly because I never felt confident there and they tend to be quite noisy which is something I can be sensitive to, I now enjoy it (another example of how things can change in life).

 When I went back to swimming and joined the gym I could swim 4 lengths and that was enough, I could do a up to 5 minutes on the cross trainer and bike and not a lot else.
 I gradually built things up and went to yoga and practiced at home.
 When I rocked up for my first yoga class, in rather a lot of pain including neural leg/foot pain, it turned out to be the teacher whose class I went to for a little while 10 years prior to this.
 She had also known my Grandma and tried to help when she was ill with cancer.
 The classes were immensely helpful to me and played a big part in my healing, I have practiced yoga on and off the mat daily ever since.
 I now integrate yoga into my physio practice from my own practice and short courses done with two physiotherapists who are also yoga teachers.